alqx67/pyboard-a-roulette/README.md

 ----------
 All the libraries are stored under the libraries directory which is subdivided depending on the peripherals/sensors you need to handle.

-r2wheel\hbridge.py: Library HBridge for a single H-Bridge (1 motor control) and DualHBridge (2 motors control).
+* __r2wheel\hbridge.py__ : Library HBridge for a single H-Bridge (1 motor control) and DualHBridge (2 motors control).
-                    Quite good to manage a L293D
+..Quite good to manage a L293D
-                    Both classes contains basic move method (forward, backward, halt) with speed management.
+..Both classes contains basic move method (forward, backward, halt) with speed management.
-                    DualHBridge already manage path derivation due to the motors not being exactly identicals r2wheel\r2wheel.py: Library Robot2Wheel extending DualHBridge class to control a 2 Wheels robot plateform.
+..DualHBridge already manage path derivation due to the motors not being exactly identicals
+* __r2wheel\r2wheel.py__ : Library Robot2Wheel extending DualHBridge class to control a 2 Wheels robot plateform.
-                    Implement turn() method with RIGHT_ROTATE, LEFT_ROTATE, RIGHT_BEND, LEFT_BEND
+..Implement turn() method with RIGHT_ROTATE, LEFT_ROTATE, RIGHT_BEND, LEFT_BEND
-                    Can switch forward/backward for each motor (manage from code instead of re-wiring the motor) Can switch right/left motor from code (instead of re-wiring the motors)
+..Can switch forward/backward for each motor (manage from code instead of re-wiring the motor) ..Can switch right/left motor from code (instead of re-wiring the motors)

 Samples
 -------